chaosnative/chaos-samples/aws-chaos-scenarios/ec2/permissions/master/README.md

 # Pre-Requisite

-Here are the pre-requisites for executing AWS EC2 Stop experiments.
+Here are the pre-requisites for executing all AWS EC2 experiments.

 ## Create Kubernetes Secrets For AWS Auth With HCE